noobmaster281/event-companion/README.md

 # event-companion
-A mobile-optimized web app that lets verified solo event-goers find and form groups with other verified attendees at the same event.
-This is a web app first, not a native mobile app — it runs in the phone's browser.
-The native app comes after we've proven the concept works.
+An app that lets verified solo event-goers find and form groups with other verified attendees at the same concert, general admission sporting event, or festival.
+Currently, this is a web app.
+The native app comes once the concept works.